Shivam-Testable/sample-typescript-project/README.md

 # React TypeScript Cheatsheet Test

-Cheatsheet for using React with TypeScript test.
+Cheatsheet for using React with TypeScript testing.

 ---